piccard21/lara-basic/README.md

 ## Adding Authentication & Authorization

-- we gonna follow the best-pratice example from [laravel-news](https://laravel-news.com/authorization-gates)
-    - see there for code

 - an admin can create a book
 - an admin can update a book
 - an admin can delete a book